1. What is Pay Equity?

 2. What is the PSA Public Service Administrative and Clerical Pay Equity Claim?

-On 31 October 2019 the Public Service Association Te Pūkenga Here Tikanga Mahi (PSA) raised a pay equity claim on behalf of PSA members who perform “Clerical and Administrative” work.
+On 31 October 2019 the Public Service Association Te Pūkenga Here Tikanga Mahi (PSA) raised a pay equity claim on behalf of PSA members “who predominantly perform clerical and administrative work (however described or defined) including those who perform customer support work and call centre work”.
 These roles are performed predominately by women and may be undervalued due to sex.
-This claim covers 41 public service agencies and a large number of roles.
+This claim covers 43 public service agencies and a large number of roles.

-The 41 Chief Executives consider that working through this claim is a high priority for their agencies and their employees in these roles.
-Following the signing of the Bargaining Process Agreement, required under the Equal Pay Amendment Act 2020 the Chief Executives and the PSA seek to resolve the claim as efficiently and effectively as possible.
+The chief executives consider that working through this claim is a high priority for their agencies and their employees in these roles.
+Following the signing of the Bargaining Process Agreement, required under the Equal Pay Amendment Act 2020, the chief executives and the PSA seek to resolve the claim as efficiently and effectively as possible.
 The pay equity process will be worked through jointly by chief executive representatives and the PSA.

 The claim was lodged under the Equal Pay Act 1972, as amended by the Equal Pay Amendment Act 2020.
 The legislation aims to make it easier to raise a pay equity claim and encourages collaboration and evidence-based decision making to address any pay equity.